akrijc/global-logistics-empire--legal/terms-of-use.md

 ## 4. Intellectual Property

-The App, including its design, text, graphics, code, logos, and content, is owned by **[YOUR NAME OR COMPANY]** unless otherwise stated.
+The App, including its design, text, graphics, code, logos, and content, is owned by **Jiří Černoch / Akrijsoft** unless otherwise stated.

 You may not copy, redistribute, modify, or exploit any part of the App except as allowed by law or with written permission.